-- 1. the examiners who assessed the Master's thesis and - 2. an advisory member. - (2) In general, the presentation and defence should take place eight weeks after thesis submission.
-The date is scheduled by the examinations board.
-The candidate is informed of the date at least two weeks before the presentation. - (3) Minutes must be kept for the presentation and defence and signed by the examiners. - (4) The grade for the presentation and defence is calculated as the mean of the individual grades given by the examiners.
+2. an advisory member.

+(2) In general, the presentation and defence should take place eight weeks after thesis submission.
+The date is scheduled by the examination committee.
+The candidate is informed of the date at least two weeks before the presentation.

+(3) Minutes must be kept for the presentation and defence and signed by the examiners.

+(4) The grade for the presentation and defence is calculated as the mean of the individual grades given by the examiners.